Jigme Khesar Namgyel Wangchuck: DeSuung Training Programme

-The king initiated military-style training for volunteers known as the DeSuung Training Programme, DeSuung meaning "Guardians of Peace", in 2011, on the request of the youth.
+The king initiated military-style training for volunteers known as the De-Suung Training Programme, DeSuung meaning "Guardians of Peace", in 2011, on the request of the youth.
 The programme aims to equip volunteers with the skill to provide assistance during emergencies, and has been hugely successful, with more than 3000 volunteers having completed their training and volunteering for public events and emergencies.
 Graduates of the program are known as DeSuups and wear orange jumpsuits.
 They live by the DeSuung Honour Code, which is to "keep service to their nation before their own safety and comfort".

 Gyalsuung National Service

-In December 2019, during the 112th National Day, the king announced the initiation of a one-year national service for all eighteen-year-olds, starting from 2022.
-The training includes three months of military-style training and a nine-month educational course on agriculture, entrepreneurship, computers, coding and health sciences.
+In December 2019, during the 112th National Day, the king announced the initiation of a one-year national service for all eighteen-year-olds, starting in 2024.
+The Gyalsuung training includes four months of military-style training and a nine-month educational course on agriculture, entrepreneurship, computers, coding, and health sciences.
+The first batch will start training in September 2024 for four months, and from second batch it will be a year-long training, with 4 months of military training.